theOehrly/Fast-F1/docs/examples/basics.rst

         dtype='object')

-The detailed explanation for all these columns can be found in the docuemntation of the :class:`.core.Laps` class.
+The detailed explanation for all these columns can be found in the documentation of the :class:`~fastf1.core.Laps` class.

-The :class:`.core.Laps` object is not a simple DataFrame though.
-Like FastF1's other data objects it provides some more features specifically for working with F1 data.
+The :class:`~fastf1.core.Laps` object is not a simple DataFrame though.
+Like FastF1's other data objects it provides some more features specifically for working with Formula 1 data.

 One of these additional features are methods for selecting specific laps.
 So let's see what the fastest laptime was and who is on pole.